Updated 08/12/25

 For Landlords

-• Financial Adjustments: Landlords will need to adjust to the new regulations by reassessing their financial strategies.
+- Financial Adjustments: Landlords will need to adjust to the new regulations by reassessing their financial strategies.
 The reduced security deposit limit means that they will have less financial security to cover potential damages or unpaid rent, which could impact how they manage their properties.
+Screening, clear move-in condition reports, and routine maintenance planning become even more important.

-• Small-Scale Landlord Considerations: The exceptions provided for small-scale landlords offer some relief, allowing them to demand higher deposits under certain conditions.
-However, landlords will need to ensure they meet the specific criteria to qualify for these exceptions.
+- Small-Scale Landlord Considerations: The exceptions provided for small-scale landlords offer some relief, allowing them to demand higher deposits under certain conditions.
+However, landlords will need to ensure they meet the specific criteria to qualify for these exceptions, including qualifying ownership (natural person, all-natural-person LLC, or eligible family trust) and the two-property/four-unit limit.
+The exception does not apply when the applicant is a covered service member.

 Overall Market Impact

-• Balancing Interests: AB 12 aims to balance the interests of tenants and landlords by providing financial relief to renters while still offering some flexibility to small-scale property owners.
+Balancing Interests: AB 12 aims to balance the interests of tenants and landlords by providing financial relief to renters while still offering some flexibility to small-scale property owners.
 The law reflects a broader effort to address housing affordability issues in California, a state known for its high cost of living and housing shortages.
+Layered with AB 2801’s photo rules and local requirements such as deposit interest in rent-controlled jurisdictions, California continues to standardize deposit practices, reduce conflicts, and increase transparency for both sides.

 Conclusion

 AB 12 represents a significant shift in California’s approach to rental housing regulations.
 By capping security deposits at one month’s rent and providing specific exceptions for small-scale landlords, the law seeks to make housing more accessible and affordable for tenants while still considering the needs of property owners.
-As the new regulations take effect on July 1, 2024, tenants and landlords alike will need to familiarize themselves with the changes and adjust their financial planning accordingly.
+As the new regulations took effect on July 1, 2024—and as 2025’s AB 2801 photo-documentation requirements phase in—tenants and landlords alike will need to familiarize themselves with the changes and adjust their financial planning and day-to-day processes accordingly.
 This legislative move underscores California’s commitment to addressing the housing crisis and ensuring that more residents can find and maintain affordable housing.